 - How to invest: legal framework, strategies and investment vehicles.

 - Investor categories who place funds in the VC industry (financial institutions and pension funds, family offices, corporations, government and local authorities, informal investors).

 - How to regulate relationships between general and limited partners within investment schemes (disclosure and accountability, incentives schemes, how to share profits between parties).

 - Investment criteria and investment styles (round financing, milestones, venture debt, portfolio leverage and exit way).

 - Investment valuation: business plan and business forecast.

 - Investment valuation: valuation criteria, expected IRRs and investment decisions.

-For students who do not joint the assignment, there is a written exam at the end of the course (a mix between multiple choice and open questions).
+For non-attending students or attending students who do not take, or pass, the partial test there is a written exam at the end of the course (a mix between multiple choice and open questions).

 - J.K.
 SMITH, R.L.
 SMITH, R.T.
 BLISS, Entrepreneurial Finance.
-Strategy, Valuation and Deal Structure, Stanford University Press, 2011 (some chapters).
+Strategy, Valuation and Deal Structure, Stanford University Press, 2011 (only some chapters);

 - Lesson slides and other materials shared on the course e-learning web site.